mecid/mecid.github.io/_posts/2022-09-28-mastering-dynamic-island-in-swiftui.md

 }
 ```

-We use the ActivityConfiguration type to define a SwiftUI view to display on the lock screen.
-In this case, we will use our custom LiveActivityView.
+We use the *ActivityConfiguration* type to define a SwiftUI view to display on the lock screen.
+In this case, we will use our custom *LiveActivityView*.
 We also provide a dynamic island layout configuration to display on iPhone 14 Pro.

-WidgetKit has a particular DynamicIsland type allowing us to specify how we want to use the dynamic island layout.
-The DynamicIsland type is not a SwiftUI view but requires us to provide views for compact leading and compact trailing, expanded, and minimal cases.
+WidgetKit has a particular *DynamicIsland* type allowing us to specify how we want to use the dynamic island layout.
+The *DynamicIsland* type is not a SwiftUI view but requires us to provide views for compact leading and compact trailing, expanded, and minimal cases.

 Whenever your app is the only app running live activity widget at the moment, the system displays both compact leading and compact trailing views accordingly.
-The system uses minimal view whenever there is more than one live activity widget at the very moment.
+The system uses minimal view whenever there is more than one live activity widget at the moment.
 The expanded view is used when the user uses a long press gesture to expand the dynamic island.

 =====================image==========================

 The expanded dynamic island divides its space into four areas and allows us to control where we want to place the content.
-We also can use the priority parameter to enable the system to prioritize the views while sizing them.
+We also can use the *priority* parameter to enable the system to prioritize the views while sizing them.

 ```swift
 @available(iOSApplicationExtension 16.1, *)